Olancha Cartago 4 Lane Project

 - Construction Capital: $83,100,000

-To learn more about the Olancha~Cartago 4 Lane Project, click on the graphic below to view the informational video.
+To learn more about the Olancha~Cartago 4-Lane Project, view the informational video.

 The Draft Environmental Impact Report/Environmental Assessment with Section 4(f) Evaluation was circulated from August 12, 2015 through October 10, 2015 and a Public Hearing was held on September 23, 2015 in Olancha.
 All comments received during circulation have been addressed in the Final Environmental Impact Report/Environmental Assessment with Finding of No Significant Impact and Section 4(f) Evaluation.